Grumman A-6 Intruder: YA-6A and A-6A

 The eight prototypes and pre-production Intruder aircraft were sometimes referred to with the YA-6A designation.
 These were used in the development and testing of the A-6A Intruder.

 The initial version of the Intruder was built around the complex and advanced DIANE (Digital Integrated Attack/Navigation Equipment) suite, intended to provide a high degree of bombing accuracy even at night and in poor weather.
 DIANE consisted of multiple radar systems: the Norden Systems AN/APQ-92 search radar replacing the YA-6A's AN/APQ-88, and a separate AN/APG-46 for tracking, the AN/APN-141 radar altimeter, and an AN/APN-122 Doppler navigational radar to provide position updates to the Litton AN/ASN-31 inertial navigation system.
 An air-data computer and the AN/ASQ-61 ballistics computer integrated the radar information for the bombardier/navigator in the right-hand seat.
 TACAN and ADF systems were also provided for navigation.
 When it worked, DIANE was perhaps the most capable navigation/attack system of its era, giving the Intruder the ability to fly and fight in even very poor conditions (particularly important over Vietnam and Thailand during the Vietnam War).
 It suffered numerous teething problems, and it was several years before its reliability was established.

 Total A-6A production was 480, excluding the prototype and pre-production aircraft.
 A total of 47 A-6As were converted to other variants.

 A-6B

-To provide U.S. Navy squadrons with a defense suppression aircraft to attack enemy antiaircraft defense and SAM missile systems, a mission dubbed "Iron Hand" by the U.S. Navy, 19 A-6As were converted to A-6B version during 1967 to 1970.
+To provide U.S. Navy squadrons with a defense suppression aircraft to attack enemy anti-aircraft defense and SAM systems, a mission dubbed "Iron Hand" by the U.S. Navy, 19 A-6As were converted to A-6B version during 1967 to 1970.
 The A-6B had many of its standard attack systems removed in favor of specialized equipment to detect and track enemy radar sites and to guide AGM-45 Shrike and AGM-78 Standard anti-radiation missiles, with AN/APQ-103 radar replacing earlier AN/APQ-92 used in the A-6A, plus AN/APN-153 navigational radar replacing earlier AN/APN-122, again used in the A-6A.

 Between 1968 and 1977, several Intruder squadrons operated A-6Bs alongside their regular A-6As.
-Five were lost to all causes, and the survivors were later converted to A-6E standard in the late 1970s.
+Five were lost to all causes, and the surviving aircraft were later converted to A-6E standard in the late 1970s.